nylira/vue-module/README.md

-# vue-module
+# vue-modules
-Module components for Vue 2.
+Module component and Modules wrapper component for Vue 2.